andreahayward/AHReadMe/README.md

 # Easy ReadMe Generator

     ## Application Description
-    An application for quickly and easily generating a ReadMe file
+    A quick and easy way to create a ReadMe file

     ## Table of Contents
     * [Installation](#installation)